-This application becomes public record and is subject to disclosure.
+This application becomes public record and is subject to disclosure under the Texas Public Information Act.
 With few exceptions, you have the right to request and be informed about the information that the State of Texas collects about you.
 You are entitled to receive and review the information upon request.
 You also have the right to ask the state agency to correct any information that is determined to be incorrect.
 (Reference: Texas Government Code, Sections 552.021, 552.023, and 559.004.)

 Texas Department of Agriculture